puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 help you understand exactly what you're doing as you write code to apply to your agent.

-When the Puppet server service on the Puppet server receives a catalog request with a valid certificate, it begins a process called *node classification* to determine what Puppet code will be compiled to generate a catalog for the agent making the request.
+When the Puppet server service receives a catalog request with a valid certificate, it begins a process called *node classification* to determine what Puppet code will be compiled to generate a catalog for the agent making the request.